familiar/Bedwars-Bot/README.md

 # Questions
 Why didn't you add PVP?
 - I did add pvp.
 I added a function to make the bot strafe and w-tap to fight if enemies were near.
 It was a bit too blatant/obvious though, so I removed it.
 Maybe someone else could make it?
+What is the "Extra Stuff" folder?
+- It's the old pvp function I added.
+It's kind of pieced together and unfinished, so don't bother with it.
+Just added it for fun, recreate it if you want.

 # Getting Started
 1. First, download and extract this repository.